Malta's Residential Property Market Analysis 2026

 Demand Highlights:

-In Q3 2025, both the number and value of residential property transactions increased strongly by 12.9% and 25.8%, respectively, as compared to a year earlier.
+In November 2025, both the number and value of residential property transactions increased by 8.4% and 4.5%, respectively, as compared to a year earlier.
+Of the 13,339 properties sold in 2025, around 12,000 were snapped up by individual buyers (households), while the remainder were acquired by companies.

 Buying property in Malta has several restrictions